FernandoCondino/dbpedia_predictions/README.md

 * **Prediction:** (See [evaluation notebook](evaluation.ipynb))
   - Since the <b>range of the target values go from 1000 to 21,571,281 </b> I decided to use RMSLE as a metric, to avoid putting more attention to largest values.
   - I first run a Polinomial regression capable of detect some anomalies (the same used to find them during training)
-  - Then I run a script to scrap wikipedia.com and try to find the population of the subjects with anomalies
+  - Then I run a script to scrap wikipedia.com and try to find the **real** population of the subjects with anomalies (there are some errors in dbPedia)
   - I manualy check and fix the errors found and run the 2 models
   - The baseline score using the mean is: <b>0.7 RMSLE</b>
   - The best model using infobox features + NLP features gives: